Automattic/mongoose/docs/typescript.md

 ### Using `extends Document`

 Alternatively, your document interface can extend Mongoose's `Document` class.

+We **strongly** recommend against using this approach, its support will be dropped in the next major version as it causes major performance issues.
 Many Mongoose TypeScript codebases use the below approach.

 ```typescript